-That challenge will only grow with the IoT market to accommodate the tens of billions of connected devices in on the market.
+That challenge will only grow with the IoT market to accommodate the tens of billions of connected devices in the market.

 Finance departments need to know how much a national campaign costs day-by-day or week-over-week while marketing departments need to judge the return on that investment according to other metrics.
 At the same time, the production line needs to know if that campaign generated enough demand to justify another production run of the company’s flagship product.
 The customer service department might be delivering reports typed up by hand, but none of these groups have a bird’s-eye-view of the whole operation.

 That’s a problem for companies that want to scale revenue models touching billions of connected devices.
 IoT companies can’t scale with their departments locked in communication and operational silos—not if they want to generate and react to business opportunities quickly enough to dominate the market.